Title. Double click me.

 A buttermilk biscuit with more pimento cheese than flour?
 Of course it isn't to be denied.

-We sell them frozen uncooked so all you have to do is take them from the freezer and pop them in the oven.
-You can choose our small bite size (50-60 in a bag), our medium bite size (30-40 in a bag), or our large bite size (18-20 in a bag).
+We sell them frozen ready to bake, so all you have to do is take them from the freezer and pop them in the oven (a baking pan's a good idea).
+Each size biscuit comes in 1.5 pound bags: You can choose our small bite size (50-60 in a bag), our medium bite size (30-40 in a bag), or our large bite size (18-20 in a bag).
 Have them for breakfast.
 Use them in place of rolls with dinner.
 Create a party food to remember.

-Gougères are made with the same dough used in making beignets, profiteroles, eclairs, and other delicacies.
+Gougères are somehow light and rich at the same time.
+They are a cheesy puff pastry made with the same dough used in making beignets, profiteroles, eclairs, and other delicacies.
 The dough is water based and rises through steam.
 When first out of the oven, they are crispy on the outside and a little bit gooey on the inside.
 After they have cooled, they take on a texture that is more like cake.